 I think that our motives for doing the things we do are really important.
 I think that God may be less interested in what we do and more interested in why we do it.

 Of course, it is very difficult for me to assess my own motives.
-I am likely to have an unrealistically positive picture of my own motives.
+I am likely to have an unrealistically positive picture of my reasons for doing what I do.
 But God sees me as I really am.
 Therefore I can rely on God to guide me.
 But what is the state of my heart?
 Do I really want to be guided by God?
 Do I really want to serve him?
 For me the best indicator that I do really want to serve him is whether I can really, truthfully, sincerely pray one specific prayer.
-"Your will be done."
-Can I quietly and humbly come before God and say "Your will be done" and mean it?
+“Your will be done.”
+Can I quietly and humbly come before God and say “Your will be done” about everything that is happening in my life, and mean it?